Confinement within the use of Minkowski space integral representation: Strong Quenched QED in 3+1 dimensions

 \section{Strong Quenched QED in 3+1 dimensions}

-Quenched rainbow QED represents the truncation of DSEs system, where the technique and associated amount of calculations is reduced to minimum.
-For classically massless fermions it requires the introduction of scale by hand.
-Using a hard cut-off $\Lambda$ it, the strong coupling QED in 4d was already studied in seventies \cite{FUKU1976}, where the absence of the fermion pole was noticed because of obscure growth of the electron dynamical mass function at large timelike $q^2$.
-Notably, the model can be interpreted as an extreme case of the so called Walking Technicolor theory, where cut-off plays the role of the scale where asymptotic freedom emerges.
-With limited information about confinement, the dynamical mass generation is most easily studied within the use of Euclidean metric.
-The known critical behavior associated with Miransky scaling $M(0)\simeq \Lambda exp(\alpha-\pi/3)^{-1/2}$ persists in more sophisticated approximations \cite{bashir} and is associated with chiral symmetry breaking- generation of the mass.

-Planar QED, where the mass scale is naturally introduced by the coupling $e$ is known \cite{GOMA1981,BPR1992} to be a confining theory with logarithmic rising potential between electron and positron in X-space.
-Contrary to this, weakly coupled QED is a theory without confinement, it contain free moving electrons in its spectrum and is a well established part of the Standard Model.
-As there is no intuitive sign, gaining an information about possible confinement property of strong coupling QED3+1 is less straightforward.
-It turns out that even in massive case (setting Lagrangian to non-zero value), the system can be characterized by the critical coupling $\alpha_c\simeq \pi/3$.
-For couplings satisfying inequality $\alpha<\alpha_c$ one gets non-confining spectral solution for the fermion propagator \cite{SAJHEP}.
-The spectral function has a delta function associated with free propagation and it has also a continuum part, with associated threshold where it becomes nonzero.
-We argue, that such solution does not exist for super-critical couplings (i.e. for the value of the coupling such that $\alpha>\alpha_c$), for which case we provide another -confining- spectral solution for the first time.
-We avoid hard cutoff since it would have unwanted consequences on the renormalizability beyond quenched approximation.
-Therefore we use several equivalent schemes, including dimensional regularization/renormalization \cite{THVE1972}, BPHZ scheme \cite{BPHZ1} as well as an L-operation scheme \cite{sauL}, which introduce the mass scale in a different manner.
+Weakly coupled quenched QED in $3+1$ dimension is certainly a theory without confinement.
+It contains free moving electrons in its spectrum and for $\alpha$ satisfying inequality $\alpha<\alpha_c$ one gets non-confining spectral solution for the fermion propagator \cite{SAJHEP}.
+The spectral function has a delta function associated with free propagation and continuum part above.
+We argue, that such solution does not exist for super-critical couplings (i.e. for the value of the coupling such that $\alpha>\alpha_c=\pi/3$), for which case we provide another -confining- spectral solution for the first time.
+We avoid the use of hard cutoff, introduce the electron mass term explicitly.
+There would be cut off dependent interplay between two effects chiral symmetry breaking and confinement.
+Remind the reader the mass function obey Miransky scaling $M(0)\simeq \Lambda exp(\alpha-\pi/3)^{-1/2}$ , which persists in more sophisticated approximations \cite{bashir}.
+Therefore, since our fermion is explicitly massive in presented study, we can use several equivalent computational schemes, including dimensional regularization/renormalization \cite{THVE1972}, BPHZ scheme \cite{BPHZ1} as well as an L-operation scheme \cite{sauL}, all incorporate mass renormalization as usually.